www.stfrancis.edu · College of Education · Regional Educational Academy for Leadership

 Serving the Community

-Candidates will articulate positive attitudes toward language minority Candidates and demonstrate the ability to interact with colleagues and community in a professional manner through exchanging (both listening and sharing) ideas, thoughts, experiences, and insights on the second language learning.
+Candidates will demonstrate the ability to interact with colleagues and members of the community in a professional manner through exchanging (both listening and sharing) ideas, thoughts, experiences, and insights on the second language learning.

 Finding Our Professional Selves

-Candidates will demonstrate an enhanced understanding of their professional role as advocates of language minority Candidates.
+Candidates will demonstrate an enhanced understanding of their professional role as advocates of language minority students.

 Access to standards referenced in this section can be found HERE